educationfutures/publii-diaeresis-updater/README.md

 This Python script scans a Publii-generated SQLite database and automatically updates words to include the **diaeresis** (¨), following the editorial style of **The New Yorker**.
 Examples include changing **cooperation** to **coöperation** or **reenter** to **reënter**.

-The diaeresis serves a vital role in making English clearer and more readable.
-It indicates that two adjacent vowels should be pronounced separately, preventing ambiguity and ensuring that words are understood as intended.
-Without it, a word like cooperation can momentarily confuse the reader, suggesting an unintended pronunciation like “coo-peration.”
-Written as coöperation, the structure and rhythm of the word become immediately clear.
-Restoring the diaeresis strengthens the connection between how words are spelled and how they sound, preserving the precision and nuance that English once prioritized.
-It is a stylistic choice, and a small (but meaningful) way to respect the integrity of language and to enhance the reader’s experience.
+The diaeresis plays a vital role in clarifying pronunciation.
+It signals that two adjacent vowels should be pronounced separately, preventing ambiguity and ensuring that words are understood as intended.
+Without it, a word like cooperation can momentarily suggest an unintended pronunciation like “coo-peration.”
+Written as *coöperation*, the structure and rhythm of the word become immediately clear.
+Restoring the diaeresis strengthens the connection between spelling and sound, preserving the precision and nuance that English once prioritized.
+It is a stylistic choice—and a small but meaningful way to respect the integrity of language and enhance the reader’s experience.

+Note: In building the replacement list, the diaeresis is used where vowel separation is needed without a hyphen.
+If a word already includes a hyphen (e.g., *co-opt*), it fulfills that role; adding a diaeresis would be redundant and unorthodox.
+This script applies diaereses only where pronunciation confusion is likely and no hyphen is present.

-This script makes it easy for Publii users and editors to consistently implement this stylistic choice across their websites.
-This may be adapted for other text search and replace uses in your Publii site database.
+This tool makes it easy for Publii users and editors to implement this stylistic refinement consistently across their websites.

 ---